 For a person with a disability, how and when to disclose that disability, can be a sensitive issue.
 The first thing you should ask yourself is “Can I do the job?”.
-If your disability doesn’t affect job performance, then don’t include it on your resume or bring it up at an interview unless you have to.
+If your disability doesn’t affect job performance, then don’t include it on your resume.
+Don’t bring it up at an interview unless you have to.
 People with noticeable disabilities may want to disclose the disability at an interview.
 Each person needs to do what they feel comfortable with.
-Here are some resources to help you with making that decision.
+INDEX has put together some resources to help you with making that decision.

 Disclosure Decisions TO GET THE JOB (pdf)